EspressoSystems/HotShot/docs/main.md

 *Figure 1: Sequential phaselock.
 During each view, a new leader is elected and four stages are required before a replica can extend its blockchain with one block.*

-Sequential PhaseLock does not currently support committee election or dynamically updating the membership list, instead using a predefined list of participant nodes with equal weights.
-Sequential PhaseLock is essentially identical to [Basic HotStuff](https://arxiv.org/pdf/1803.05069.pdf).
+Sequential Hotshot does not currently support committee election or dynamically updating the membership list, instead using a predefined list of participant nodes with equal weights.
+Sequential Hotshot is essentially identical to [Basic HotStuff](https://arxiv.org/pdf/1803.05069.pdf).

-Each view of Sequential PhaseLock is divided into 4 stages the specifics of which depend on if the node is the leader or a replica.
+Each view of Sequential Hotshot is divided into 4 stages the specifics of which depend on if the node is the leader or a replica.
 Upon either reviving a commit QC in a round, or the round timing out, a node will calculate the next leader, and send a NewView message for the next view number to it, tagged with the nodes current prepareQC.